 Welcome!
 As you may have noticed, thing have changed around here just a little bit.
-Not only does this site contain data for Pike County ILGenWeb, it now holds data for Adams County ILGenWeb and Scott County ILGenWeb along with a few 'tidbits' from other counties.
+Not only does this site contain data for Pike County ILTidbits, it now holds data for Adams County ILTidbits and Scott County ILTidbits along with a few 'tidbits' from other counties.

 Each county has its own start page with its county details, links to county files, search engine, etc. You can also search all of the counties at once, which is wonderful for those that have ancestors living and moving around the county lines.

 All data found within this site will forever remain with the project.

 This site contains 16449 pages and was updated 01/24/17.

 Welcome our newest researcher carolynlm1.

 My maternal side of the family has been in Adams County since 1839 and my paternal side has been in Pike County since 1826.
 With such a long history in the area along with my love of genealogy, it seems only natural that I volunteer to assist ILTidbits in the area.
 I am thrilled to be the new volunteer coordinator for Adams and Scott County Illinois and of course the long-time coordinator for Pike County and I will do my best to add to the online collection of data for the area.